Shubham-Bhoite/Maven-Guide/README.md

 - Typical Use: Used rarely when the dependency is not available in any remote repository and must be provided locally.
 - Important: You must explicitly provide the path to the JAR file using the <systemPath> element.

+### Maven Profiles
+- Maven profiles allow you to customize the build process for different environments or situations.
+A profile can modify the default behavior by adding, removing, or overriding certain parts of the POM, such as dependencies, plugins, properties, etc.